IRNAS/irnas-guidelines-docs/README.md

 - [Github Action workflows] - Contains a variety of GitHub Actions workflow files that automate various processes.
-- [Generic project template] - Used for creating a new GitHub project, 🚧 **currently under construction** 🚧.
+- [Generic project template] - Used for creating a new GitHub project.
-- [Zephyr project template] - Used for creating a new Zephyr project, 🚧 **currently private and under construction** 🚧.
+- [Zephyr project template] - Used for creating a new Zephyr project.

 ## License 📄